 Bryan Maynard’s father Frederick William Manwaring operated a store in Mandurah and after the war, it is believed Bryan may have worked there for a short time.

 He quickly became an active community member and father of two daughters and a son.

 He was active member of the Mandurah Road Board for many years, also RSL and serving as President.
 He maintained his close ties with the Braille Society.

-Bryan Manwaring was a man with a good deal of energy and a dedicated to his community and family.
+Bryan Manwaring – a man with a good deal of energy and dedication to his community and family.